edwarr99/retest2/README.md

 retest2
 =======

-Just testing this all out
+Just testing this all out.

+Randy made this line of changes in August of 2015.